juxhouse/bela-resources/updaters/reference/upload-example.md

-# Uploading the BELA update file
+# Uploading the BELA ECD file

 To upload to a BELA container running anonymously on your local machine: